How Animals Survive Extreme Heat and Cold Weather Conditions in the Wild

 The Antelope Jackrabbit and Fennec fox are two animals that use these techniques to regulate their heat and keep cool.

 There are other features like fur color that help both predator and prey to blend into their background.
-This, however, is not part of protection against the harsh weather conditions, so we will not be the focus of this post.
+This, however, is not part of protection against the harsh weather conditions, so it will not be the focus of this post.

 Conclusion

-This article highlighted how both arctic and desert animals have features and habits that help them survive and thrive in extreme climates.
+This article highlighted how both Arctic and desert animals have features and habits that help them survive and thrive in extreme climates.

 It will also be interesting to keep an eye on these creatures to observe how (or if) they are able to adapt as their environments start to change.